EffectOrientedProgramming/book/Chapters/02_What_Are_Effects.md

 All external systems are unpredictable.

-One of the biggest challenges in building systems that are more predictable / reliable / ??? is to isolate and manage the unpredictable parts.
+Building systems that are reliable requires isolating and managing the unpredictable parts.

 An approach that programmers may use to handle this is to delineate the parts of the program which use external systems.